 Emma Kenny argues that there might be a very good reason why TV and films don't shy away from such imagery.

 "While I do think Hollywood glamorise serial killers, in a fascinating way their portrayal is important" she says.
 "Because it reminds us why people like that succeed.

 "Serial killers are our friends, they're good human beings 99 per cent of the time, and that's the bit that's scary.
 Most of them are your ex boyfriend, they are your best mate, or your next door neighbour, and I suppose that what they're doing on screen is they're allow you to see the humanity, and more than just the killing".

-And this got me thinking, maybe the point of us falling for the bad guy isn't that their actions are meant to be somehow justified.
+This got me thinking, maybe the point of us falling for the Bad Guy isn't that their actions are meant to be somehow justified.
 As much as we may identify with their dark side, maybe we're also supposed to identify with the victim, sucked in and blinded by their appeal.